jundalisay/superb/content/en/research/schumacher/pool-clearing/part-3.md

 2. Each country might be given a maximum limit for its Clearing Fund [Demand-side]

 <!-- This approaches the problem from the angle of the recipient of the overdraft -->
 After that limit is reached, the Clearing Fund of the importing country <!-- of the world would no longer --> stops processing transactions from the overdrawn Clearing Fund of the exporting country.
-That overdrawn fund <!--  -- they --> would refuse to<!--  make --> further pay their own exporters.<!--  for goods delivered to that country -->
+That overdrawn fund <!--  -- they --> would refuse to<!--  make --> further pay their own exporters*.<!--  for goods delivered to that country -->

-These two methods stop (or ration) deliveries to the overdrawn country.
+These 2 methods stop (or ration) deliveries to the overdrawn country.
 But their effect on the rest of the world is different.

 Let us assume that 6 countries agree to have 5 of them to have a joint overdraft not exceeding 10x.
 - If all countries, except one, have a trade surplus, the remaining one can go on accumulating deficits up to 50X, which may be grossly excessive.